louisbove84/ai-fortune-teller/CONTRACT_DEPLOYMENT.md

 ## 💡 Testing

-1. Make sure `NEXT_PUBLIC_NFT_CONTRACT_ADDRESS` is set
-2. Restart your dev server: `npm run dev`
+1. Restart your dev server: `npm run dev`
-3. Connect wallet (must be on Base network)
+2. Connect wallet at the home page
+3. **If not on Base network**, you'll see a "Switch to Base Network" button - click it
 4. Complete quiz and view fortune
+5. Image will be captured and uploaded to IPFS automatically
-5. Click "Mint Your Prophecy NFT (0.001 ETH)"
+6. You'll see "Mint Your Prophecy NFT (0.001 ETH)" button
-6. Approve transaction in wallet
+7. Click mint and approve in your wallet
-7. Wait for confirmation (~2 seconds on Base L2)
+8. Wait for confirmation (~2 seconds on Base L2)
+9. Check transaction on BaseScan!

+## 🔒 Network Enforcement

+The mint button now **strictly enforces** Base network:
+- If wallet not connected → Shows "Connect your wallet" message
+- If on wrong network → Shows "Switch to Base Network to Mint" button
+- If on Base → Shows mint button (0.001 ETH)

+This prevents transactions from being sent to Ethereum mainnet by mistake!

 ## 🎯 Revenue